isc-projects/bind9/doc/notes/notes-9.17.2.rst

 -  A bug in dnstap initialization could prevent some dnstap data from being logged, especially on recursive resolvers.
 [GL #1795]

--  Fix a bug in dnssec-policy keymgr where the check if a key has a successor would return a false positive if any other key in the keyring has a successor.
+-  A bug in dnssec-policy keymgr was fixed, where the check for the existence of a given key's successor would incorrectly return ``true`` if any other key in the keyring had a successor.
 [GL #1845]

--  With dnssec-policy, when creating a successor key, the goal state of the current active key (the predecessor) was not changed and thus was never is removed from the zone.
+-  With dnssec-policy, when creating a successor key, the "goal" state of the current active key (the predecessor) was not changed and thus never removed from the zone.
 [GL #1846]

 -  When ``named-checkconf -z`` was run, it would sometimes incorrectly set its exit code.
 It reflected the status of the last view found; if